Introduction

 Page updates

-3 October 2024 - we updated the 'What should I do now section?' to explain that the mandatory labelling requirement no longer has an implementation date.
+3 October 2024 - We updated the 'What should I do now section?' to explain that the mandatory labelling requirement no longer has an implementation date.

-21 August 2024 - we updated dates throughout the article of when fees will apply due to confirmation by government.
+21 August 2024 - We updated dates throughout the article of when fees will apply due to confirmation by government.

-16 May 2024 - we added new information to the 'What materials will attract higher fees?' section to explain that packaging reported as publicly binned will attract a higher fee and that online marketplaces will not be subject to fee modulation, when the fees start.
+16 May 2024 - We added new information to the 'What materials will attract higher fees?' section to explain that packaging reported as publicly binned will attract a higher fee and that online marketplaces will not be subject to fee modulation, when the fees start.

-4 April 2024 - we updated the 'Who is impacted section?' to clarify that Defra have released a list of packaging types that may be the first formats to be modulated, listed in this article in the 'What materials will attract higher fees?' section.
+4 April 2024 - We updated the 'Who is impacted section?' to clarify that Defra have released a list of packaging types that may be the first formats to be modulated, listed in this article in the 'What materials will attract higher fees?' section.

 Ben Luger